 JEALOUSY, UNREST & VIKING INCURSIONS

 This was a period of considerable unrest.
 Many powerful secular thegns were jealous of the monasteries and their privileges.
-The monasteries, including Pershore found it difficult to hold onto their estates, especially those lands at a distance from the monastery where they had let out their land to tenants.
+Many monasteries, including Pershore, found it difficult to keep control and hold on to their estates, especially if the land was distant from the monastery and rented out to tenants.

 The Danes invaded again.
 Amid the turbulence and unrest the monks of Pershore lost much of their land.
 No doubt they hoped that one day they would get it back again!